Property $(T_B)$ and Property $(F_B)$ restricted to a representation without non-zero invariant vectors: A description of the absolute gradient of

 for all $v\in B$.
 From Theorem \ref{thm:TB}, we have

-\begin{corollary} Let $\pi$ be a linear isometric action of $\Gamma$ on $B$ without fixed nontrivial vectors.
+\begin{corollary} Let $\pi$ be a linear isometric action of $\Gamma$ on $B$ without non-zero invariant vectors.
 Suppose that $B$ is either strictly convex, smooth and real, or uniformly convex and uniformly smooth.
 Then the following are equivalent. \begin{enumerate} \item There is a positive constant $C'$ such that every $v\in B$ satisfies \item There is a positive constant $C$ such that

 for all $v\in B$. \end{enumerate} \end{corollary}